 with $\mathcal{H}$ being the Hessian of the action with respect to the field variables.
 The initial condition for the Jacobian flow equation is $\mathcal{J}(t=0)=\mathds{1}$.
 The reliable calculation of the Jacobian is generally the most computationally demanding part of this method \cite{Alexandru:2016lsn}.

 It is again essential to point out that for a complex Jacobian the monotonically increasing behavior of $\mathrm{Re}S$ does not guarantee that the sign problem gets weaker along the flow.
-Based on how $\mathcal{J}$ evolves with increasing flow-time $t$, non-trivial cancellations can come into play again due to the local sign problem.
+Based on how $\mathcal{J}$ evolves with increasing flow time $t$, nontrivial cancelations can come into play again due to the local sign problem.
 The interplay along the flow of the two sign problems originating from $e^{-S}$ and $\mathcal{J}$ is crucial, and, similarly to the Lefschetz thimble scenario, only the former can be mitigated via the holomorphic flow method.